 #Maximum valid wheel slip, KPUMAX —

-maximum value of wheel slip coefficient
+the maximum value of the wheel sliding coefficient

 Details